 NOTRE-DAME

-Walk over to Notre Dame, stopping off at Le Marché aux Fleurs, a flower market dating back to the 1900s, and Ponte Neuf, the oldest standing bridge across the Seine.
+After Sainte-Chappelle we walked over to Notre Dame, stopping off at Le Marché aux Fleurs.
+This flower market dates back to the 1900s and it’s well worth a quick stroll through.

 SHAKESPEARE & CO